 - Swelling of the legs or feet (peripheral edema)

 These are not all the possible side effects of anastrozole.
-Patients should talk to their doctor about what to expect with treatment with anastrozole.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with anastrozole.

 Things to know about anastrozole

 Anastrozole may cause decreases in bone mineral density.
 This may lead to osteoporosis.
 Your doctor may monitor your bone density before and during treatment with anastrozole.1